broadinstitute/gnomad-browser/deploy/docs/Deployment.md

 If you are simply deploying a new browser app instance/demo in an existing environment (such as production) where GKE, Elasticsearch, Redis, etc already exist, you can skip to: [Before Creating a Deployment](#before-creating-a-deployment), or [Prepare Data](#prepare-data) if you are loading a new dataset.

 Example configurations for those two modules are as follows.
+These utilize the default settings for GKE node sizing and numbers, which will result in quite a large cluster.
+If you need something smaller, adjust the `gke_node_pools` variable on the browser infra module.
 If you are creating a new persistent / production environment at Broad, please follow our conventions in [gnomad-terraform](https://github.com/broadinstitute/gnomad-terraform).

 ```hcl
 module "gnomad-browser-vpc" {